RobertDWhite/WhiteMatterTech/content/posts/run-graylog-with-docker-compose-on-unraid/index.md

 # Wrapping Up
 I hope this post was helpful getting Graylog running on Unraid.

-If you have any issues, questions, or something was not clear in this post, please comment below, email me at [robert@whitematter.tech,](mailto:robert@whitematter.tech "mailto:robert@whitematter.tech") or make an "Issue" on [GitHub](https://github.com/RobertDWhite/WhiteMatterTech).
+> As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub](https://github.com/RobertDWhite/WhiteMatterTech/pulls) PR to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
+>
+> Thanks for reading!
+>
+> Robert